-Nowadays, badminton rackets are a lot more durable and provide good control over movements required to play the game.
+Nowadays, best badminton rackets are a lot more durable and provide good control over movements required to play the game.

 There are various factors that you need to consider before buying a badminton racket.
 Even if you’re not playing on a professional level, it is essential for you to buy the best quality and suitable badminton rackets as a bad racket can have some serious repercussions on your body.